egeulgen/NOTATES/README.md

 # NOTATES : NOT - Alterations in Tumor Exome Sequencing
 NeuroOncology Technologies(NOT) aims to analyze Whole Exome Sequencing reads of blood-matched tumor samples that belong to brain tumor patients.
-For the moment, the analyses is focused on gliomas.
-Therefore, glioma-specific genomic alterations that are expected to affect diagnosis, prognosis and treatment response are assessed in each case, utilizing manually-curated databases of genes and genomic alterations concerning glioma biology.
+For the moment, the analysis is focused on gliomas.
+Therefore, glioma-specific genomic alterations that are expected to affect diagnosis, prognosis and treatment response are assessed in each case, utilizing manually-curated databases of genes and genomic alterations that are related to glioma biology.

 ## Overview of the Pipeline
 The pipeline consists of several bash and R scripts, and a wrapper bash script.

-The somatic Single Nucleotide Variant(SNV) and Insertion/Deletion(InDel) discovery pipeline was created based upon the GATK Best Practices workflow.
+The combined germline variation, somatic Single Nucleotide Variant(SNV) and Insertion/Deletion(InDel) discovery pipeline was created based on the GATK Best Practices workflow.
 Germline SNV and InDels are called using GATK HaplotypeCaller.
-Both germline and somatic variants are annotated Oncotator.
+Somatic SNV and InDels are called using GATK MuTect 2.
+Both germline and somatic variants are annotated via Oncotator.

-Loss of heterozygosity (LOH) and Somatic copy number alterations (SCNA) are called using ExomeCNV.
+Tumor contamination and tumor-normal concordance are estimated using Conpair.

-Tumor purity and clonal/subclonal copy number aberrations are estimated using THetA2.
+Somatic copy number alterations (SCNA) are called using ExomeCNV.

-Germline variant reporting and integration of detected alterations are achieved with custom scripts and curated resources.
+Clonal/subclonal copy number aberrations are estimated using THetA2.

-For details about the pipeline, see [here](add documentation)
+Variant reporting and integration of detected alterations are achieved with custom scripts and curated resources.

 ### Dependencies
 The pipeline depends on the following (if not in bin, path/to/tool can be altered in the configuration file configurations.cfg):